Penta Security

 Penta Security Inc. (Korean: 펜타시큐리티) is a South Korean global cybersecurity company that provides database encryption products, web application firewall(WAF) SaaS, WAF appliance, and cloud security products.
 Its headquarters is located in Seoul, South Korea, and it is considered as one of the country’s first-generation security firms.

 History

 Penta Security was founded on July 21, 1997, by Seokwoo Lee.
 In 2004, the company launched D.AMO (previous name: D’Amo), the first database encryption product to be commercialized in South Korea.
 The following year, in April 2005, it released web application firewall appliance product WAPPLES.
 Penta Security established a local subsidiary, Penta Security Systems K.K., in Japan in January 2009.
 In October 2014, the company introduced the pilot service of its cloud-based web application firewall, Cloudbric.

-In 2022, Tae Gyun Kim, the formal Vice President, was appointed as CEO (Chief Executive Officer).
+In 2022, Taegyun Kim, the formal Vice President, was appointed as CEO (Chief Executive Officer).
 Penta Security established Penta Security VIVA Co., Ltd. in Vietnam in August 2023.

 In October 2024, the company opened a branch office in Abu Dhabi, United Arab Emirates.